 The SPOT and SURF surveys are important opportunities for you to give feedback on teaching and your educational experience.

 The main difference between them is that the SURF survey results are publicly available at www.surf.uwa.edu.au and are a way to review the quality of the entire unit, whereas SPOT is an opt-in survey to review the quality of individual teachers, the results of which are only available to them.

 The Guild Education Council has produced a handy guide to the difference between the two surveys which is available at bit.ly/spotvssurf and more information is available on the University website HERE.

 REPORTING AN EDUCATIONAL ISSUE

 HOW DO I REPORT AN EDUCATIONAL ISSUE TO BLACKSTONE?

-- If you complete this form it will be sent through to the Education Vice-President, Emma Boogaerdt, who will follow up on the issue as soon as possible.
+If you complete this form it will be sent through to the Education Vice-President, Alexander Anile, who will follow up on the issue as soon as possible.